mxenabled/mx-platform-ruby/docs/MxPlatformApi.md

 opts = {
   member_is_managed_by_user: true, # Boolean | List only accounts whose member is managed by the user.
   page: 1, # Integer | Specify current page.
+  is_manual: true, # Boolean | List only accounts that were manually created.
   records_per_page: 10 # Integer | Specify records per page.
 }